 The brain will have a similar demand when the music signal undergoes the same alterations.
 Frequencies are passed at inconsistent times between each drive unit causing errors in leading edge information, transients, image scale, image placement, timbre etc. Many of the subconscious aural cues have been compromised and now diminish the believability of the performance.

-Those text/timing errors increase to thier peak at the crossover point between the woofer and tweeter.
-A 2nd order crossover will turn half of the letters upside down while 4th order would not invert any letters or change their order but instead duplicate the first and last letter of each word i.e. ffirstt aandd llastt lletterr ooff eeachh wwordd (because each driver is a full cycle behind the next)
+Those text/timing errors increase to their peak at the crossover point between the woofer and tweeter.
+A 2nd order crossover will flip half of the letters upside down, while 4th order would not reverse any letters or change their order but instead duplicate the first and last letter of each word i.e. ffirstt aandd llastt lletterr ooff eeachh wwordd (because each driver is a full cycle behind the next)

-Almost all loudspeaker manufacturers use 2nd, 3rd, or 4th order crossovers and very often a combination, such as 2nd on the woofer and 3rd on the tweeter.
+Almost all loudspeaker manufacturers use 2nd, 3rd, or 4th order crossovers and very often a combination, eg 2nd on the woofer and 3rd on the tweeter.

-It is this time/order coherence 'locked' to its phase coherence that allows the brain to turn down its corrective work, relax and perceive the music signal as more natural and lifelike.
+It is this time/order coherence 'locked' to its phase coherence that allows the ear and brain to turn down its corrective work, relax and perceive the music signal as more natural and lifelike.

 With 1st order we have retained the fundamental structure of the input signal, preserving and passing to the tweeter and woofer the most accurate time and phase information within the original recording.